ju-sh/tzview/CONTRIBUTING.md

 You can also help by opening an issue if you find any bug.

-This package uses the following for development:
+In addtion to those in [requirements.txt](requirements.txt) This package uses the following for development:

 | Package         | Purpose              |
 | -------         | -------              |